 Mountain View is a great place to live and I am proud to have called it home for 17 years.
 Long-time residents and newer members of our community moved to Mountain View for a reason, and we need to keep those reasons top of mind.
 Mountain View is the heart of Silicon Valley.
 We've got a booming economy, a lively downtown, outstanding parks, a network of trails, and so much more.
 The city is on the forefront of many activities including being a founding member of the Silicon Valley Clean Energy Authority, a Transportation Management Agency, a free community-wide shuttle, and tree canopy coverage goals, to name a few.
 It's no wonder so many people want to live here.
 And, it is no wonder that major corporations want to have their headquarters here.

 The city has been going through a building boom for many years.
 The rate of development of new apartment and office complexes is unprecedented in our city’s history.
 While there are benefits to this growth, there are also challenges.
-Vehicle traffic at times is at a standstill, the cost of housing is high, and we are not on track to meet our reduction in carbon emissions goals.
+The cost of housing is high, vehicle traffic at times is at a standstill, and we are not on track to meet our reduction in carbon emissions goals.
 There are no silver bullets, or fast, simple solutions to these complex challenges.
 There are countless projects in process to address the issues.
 Even more needs to be done.

 My top priorities are: